Skip to main content

 Feeling rich?
 So, you the property owner will be responsible for paying .00278% of the cost of your city's operations.

 Side note: there are many properties that are not assessed taxes and are therefore not on the Adjusted Grand List; churches and other non-profits, and city-owned facilities, for example, as well as exemptions for blind persons, elderly tax relief, etc. As another example, there is a Very Large Package Distribution Facility in our town that has a long-term tax abatement due to carrots that were thrown at them by our State to get them to build in that unused location.
 One certainly can (and no doubt, will) argue the merits and values of such a tax abatement, but the bottom line for the rest of us property owners is that they are not paying property taxes, thus are not on the Adjusted Grand List.
 This reduces the Grand List which, simple math, increases our individual percentages of the Grand List, therefore increasing our individual property taxes.
 Taxed property owners are, literally, covering that company's property taxes while they're under that abatement.
-But these are the decisions that we made to attract that facility; history will show if these were sound decisions (I will offer that they certainly have a lot of local employment).
+But these are the decisions that we made to attract that facility; history will show if these were sound decisions (I will offer that they create a lot of local employment).

 My City Council meets every year to set its budget, subject to elector (voter) approval.
 The Council will spend a lot of time figuring out what money it needs to operate the next year.
 That process will vary in other places, and how much money they'll need will absolutely vary between places, but I'm confident your city does something similar.
 After a lot of argumentatation they'll eventually come up with a budget and send it to the voters for approval (you read your city's budget every year, yeah?
 And you take the time to vote for it, right?
 Check the links at the bottom for Middletown's proposed 2022/2023 budgets).

 Fortunately, most cities - Middletown is a good example - have other forms of revenue besides property taxes.
 Water and sewer, for example, are paid for by fees even though the costs of water and sewer are part of the main expenditure budget.
-Sometimes fire costs are also part of the expenditure budget but you're charged separate city fire fees.
-My city's revenue budget carries both of those services fee revenues plus "Licenses & Permits", "Charges for Services", "Intergovernmental Fees", and so forth.
+Sometimes fire costs are also part of the expenditure budget but you're charged separate city fire taxes.
+My city's revenue budget carries both of those services/revenues plus "Licenses & Permits", "Charges for Services", "Intergovernmental Fees", and so forth.
 This even includes predicted interest income (cities always keep cash flow handy, "just in case".
 You seriously do not want your city to run out of cash flow if something unexpected happens.)

 All that is factored in as revenue before the balance of the cost of government, due by property owners, is calculated.